JohnOberhauser/Varda-Theme/hypr/README.md

 ### required packages

 #### from arch repo
-eww
+eww - topbar and widgets
-wireplumber
-playerctl
-swaylock
-rofi
-swayidle
-slurp
-grim
-xdg-desktop-portal-wlr
-dunst
-jq
-python
-pacman-contrib
-polkit-gnome
+wireplumber - used in varius scripts for audio playerctl - used in various scripts for controlling media players swaylock - lock screen rofi - app launcher swayidle - screen timeout slurp - screenshot / screencast utility grim - screenshot taker xdg-desktop-portal-wlr - portal backend for screenshots and screencasting xdg-desktop-portal-gtk - portal backend for everything else (also has screenshot and screencast, but wlr overrides it) dunst - notifications python - various scripts (weather and media controls) pacman-contrib - used in script to check how many packages are out of date polkit-gnome - GUI sudo permission handler

 #### from AUR:
-hyprland
+hyprland - duh
-hyprpaper
+hyprpaper - wallpaper